How to save six months from your early clinical development plan

 An innovative approach

-The early stages of drug development have been proven to be amenable to an integrated platform that ties together formulation development, real-time adaptive manufacturing and clinical testing.
+The early stages of drug development have been proven to be amenable to an integrated platform that ties together formulation development, real-time adaptive manufacturing, and clinical testing.

-Integration of the “make” and “test” supply chains allow drug products to be manufactured to GMP within days of dosing, rather than weeks or months when using conventional processes.
-By using 14-day “make-test” cycles, a drug product is manufactured and dosed, clinical data are generated (for example safety, pharmacokinetic, pharmacodynamic or biomarker), and then a decision is made on how to modify the drug product, formulation composition or dosage strength for the next study period.
+Integration of the “make” and “test” supply chains allows drug products to be manufactured to GMP within days of dosing, rather than weeks or months when using conventional processes.
+By using 14-day “make-test” cycles, a drug product is manufactured and dosed, clinical data are generated (for example safety, pharmacokinetic, pharmacodynamic, or biomarker), and then a decision is made on how to modify the drug product, formulation composition or dosage strength for the next study period.

 Our CDMO and CRO integration helps drug developers:

-- reach proof-of-concept (PoC) milestones as quickly and efficiently as possible
+• reach proof-of-concept (PoC) milestones as quickly and efficiently as possible

-- accelerate the development of optimized and scalable drug products
+• accelerate the development of optimized and scalable drug products

 Benefits of an integrated platform